 3) The rights holder of the dataset waives all rights (copyright and other intellectual property rights) in it in perpetuity.

-4) The exclusion of the type of information from copyright and other intellectual property rights (called “neighboring rights”) by a government, either through a treaty, an executive agreement, a policy requirement, or by legislation.
+4) The exclusion of the type of information from copyright and other intellectual property rights (especially “neighboring rights”) by a government, either through a treaty, an executive agreement, a policy requirement, or by legislation.

-5) In some jurisdictions, the dataset (or other work) is determined to be abandoned (i.e., the Orphan Work Directive in the E.U. – CHECK).

 [ ] Guideline 1B.
 There is an array of legal instruments that can be used by governments, institutions, or researchers to place research datasets in the public domain.

-Where the dataset has been created as a result of public funding, the data should be made available and easily accessible to the greatest extent possible, which is by placing the dataset in the public domain.
-Table 1 summarizes what governments can do from the top down and what individual researchers and their institutions can do from the bottom up.
+Table 1 summarizes what governments can do from the top down and what nongovernmental individual researchers and their institutions can do from the bottom up to promote open data and their legal interoperability.

-Table 1: Summary of Legal Mechanisms that Promote Open Access and Legal Interoperability
+Table 1: Summary of Legal Mechanisms that Promote Open Data and Legal Interoperability